gabrielasf/mood_wood/README.md

 # Mood Wood

-This app was thought :thought_balloon: for kids to be a tool to develop emotional awareness and literacy skills.
+This app was thought :thought_balloon: for kids as a tool to develop emotional awareness and literacy skills.

 ## Setup :computer: